-- Specific hepatitis B immunoglobulin (HBIG) 500 iu intramuscularly may be administered to >10 year old non-immune contact after a single unprotected sexual exposure or parenteral exposure if the donor is known to be infectious (i.e. HBsAg positive).
+- Specific hepatitis B immunoglobulin (HBIG) 500 iu intramuscularly may be administered to >10 year old non-immune contact after a single unprotected sexual exposure or parenteral exposure if theindex has acute Hepatitis B).
 This works best within 48 hours (sooner is better, ideally 24 hours) and is of no use after more than seven days.
-This is not required if 2 or more doses of their vaccination schedule have previously been given.
-Follow the latest UKHSA advice Hepatitis B immunoglobulin (issued) - Follow the latest UKHSA advice Hepatitis B immunoglobulin (issued November 2023)GOV.UK (www.gov.uk). - An accelerated course of recombinant vaccine should be offered to all previously un-vaccinated contacts (at 0, 1, 2 and 12 months).
+This is not required if 2 or more doses of their vaccination schedule have previously been given. - Follow the latest UKHSA advice Hepatitis B immunoglobulin (issued November 2023)GOV.UK (www.gov.uk). - An accelerated course of recombinant vaccine should be offered to all previously un-vaccinated contacts (at 0, 1, 2 and 12 months).
 If a patient is part-way through their schedule give a single booster and complete vaccination course as planned.
-Avoid sexual contact with donor, especially unprotected penetrative sex, until vaccination has been completed. - Household contacts should be screened and vaccinated as per local policy, usually via their GP should have a single booster dose as soon as possible, with no HBIG
+Avoid sexual contact with index, especially unprotected penetrative sex, until vaccination has been completed. - Household contacts should be screened and vaccinated as per local policy, usually via their GP